ronpowell1974/react-native-piwik-pro-sdk/README.md

 ### Tracking goals

-Goaltracking is used to measure and improve your business objectives.
+Goal tracking is used to measure and improve your business objectives.
 To track goals, you first need to configure them on the server in your web panel.
 Goals such as, for example, subscribing to a newsletter can be tracked as below with the goal ID that you will see on the server after configuring the goal and optional revenue.
 The currency for the revenue can be set in the Piwik PRO Analytics settings.
 You can read more about goals [here](https://help.piwik.pro/support/analytics/goals/).

 ```js
 const options = {